Is Self-Implementation right for you?

 If you are implementing a new ERP system, are you expert in the functioning of your current system?
 Have you worked with many different systems?
 Have you ever been responsible for administering a new ERP system?

-If you are considering self-implementing a year-end reporting automation tool (CAFR/financial statements), does your team have ample experience preparing these reports today?
-Do you understand how these balances come together and know what G/L accounts get grouped into each number on your statements?
+If you are considering self-implementing a year-end reporting automation tool (ACFR/financial statements), does your team have ample experience preparing those reports today?
+Do you understand how balances come together and know what G/L accounts should be grouped into each number on your statements?
 Or perhaps this your first year-end cycle, and you do not have the support of those who prepared prior year reports?

 Questions for the software vendor: